Introduction to Relationship Counselling

 As your psychotherapist – my job is not about taking sides – but about facilitating a conversation between two people.

 At other times, we may be so disheartened by the repetitive and emotional upset involved in talking that we avoid it or just don’t give it the proper space or time.
 So making an appointment for relationship counselling is a way of creating the time and space to have a proper conversation supported by a therapist who isn’t taking sides.
-This is liberating and reassuring.

 For relationship therapy to work well – it depends on both parties being willing to honestly examine their own and the other person’s perspectives.
-If both parties are willing to look at their ‘own part in the matter’ then therapy will be very successful.
+If both parties are willing to look at their ‘own part in the matter’ then therapy can be very successful.

 Fees for couples therapy and relationship counselling